IhorKravchuk/it-security/README.md

 ```
-$python aws_test_bucket.py --profile prod-read --bucket test.bcuket
+$python aws_test_bucket.py --profile prod-read --bucket test.bucket
+$python aws_test_bucket.py --profile prod-read --file aws
+$python aws_test_bucket.py --profile prod-read --file buckets.list

   -P AWS_PROFILE, --profile=AWS_PROFILE
                         Please specify AWS CLI profile
   -B BUCKET, --bucket=BUCKET
                         Please provide bucket name
-  -F FILE, --file=FILE  Optional: file with buckets list to check
+  -F FILE, --file=FILE  Optional: file with buckets list to check or aws to check all buckets in your account

 ```
+**Note:**
-**Note:** *--profile=AWS_PROFILE - any of yours AWS access profile (from aws cli).
-This profile  HAS to NOT have access to the audited bucket (we need this just to become Authenticated User from AWS point of view )**
+*--profile=AWS_PROFILE - yours AWS access profile (from aws cli).
+This profile  might or might not have access to the audited bucket (we need this just to become Authenticated User from AWS point of view ).*

+If  AWS_PROFILE allows authorized access to the bucket being audited - tool will fetch bucket's ACLs, Policies and S3 Static Web setting and perform authorized audit.

+If AWS_PROFILE does not allow authorized access - tool will work in pentester mode

+You can specify:
-You can specify one bucket to check using --bucket option or file with list of buckets(one bucket name per line) using --file option
+ * one bucket to check using **--bucket** option
+ * file with list of buckets(one bucket name per line) using **--file** option

-Based on the bucket access status tool will provide you following responses:

-* Bucket: test.bucktet - The specified bucket does not exist
-* Bucket: test.bucktet -  Bucket exists, but Access Denied
-* Bucket: test.bucktet -  Found index.html, most probably S3 static web hosting is enabled
-* Bucket: test.bucktet - Bucket exists, publicly available and no S3 static web hosting, most probably misconfigured!
+ * all buckets in your AWS account (accessible using AWS_PROFILE) using **--file=aws** option

 ----